tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/README.md

 You completed this in the last activity, nice job!

 ## Part II Instructions

+You completed htis in the last activity, nice job!

+## Part III Instructions

 Using the starter file provided, pick up where part 1 left off and walk through the following steps: